Criteria

 Policy Guidelines

-Black Box Warning and Associated Restricted Program under a Risk Evaluation and Mitigation Strategy (REMS)
+Boxed Warning and Associated Risk Evaluation and Mitigation Strategy Program for Idecabtagene Vicleucel

-(Carvykti) are available only through a restricted program under a risk evaluation and mitigation strategy (REMS) called the Abecma REMS and Carvykti REMS, respectively.
-The requirement for the REMS components are as follows:
+Idecabtagene vicleucel is available only through a restricted program under a risk evaluation and mitigation strategy (REMS) called the Abecma REMS.
+The requirements for the REMS components are as follows:

-- Health care facilities that dispense and administer this chimeric antigen receptor T therapy must be enrolled and comply with the REMS requirements.
+- Health care facilities that dispense and administer this CAR T therapy must be enrolled and comply with the REMS requirements.

-- Certified health care facilities must have onsite, immediate access to tocilizumab, and ensure that a minimum of two (2) doses of tocilizumab are available for each individual for administration within two (2) hours after infusion of this chimeric antigen receptor T therapy, if needed for treatment of cytokine release syndrome.
+- Certified health care facilities must have onsite, immediate access to tocilizumab, and ensure that a minimum of 2 doses of tocilizumab are available for each individual for administration within 2 hours after infusion of this CAR T therapy, if needed for treatment of cytokine release syndrome.

-- Certified health care facilities must ensure that health care providers who prescribe, dispense, or administer these chimeric antigen receptor T therapies are trained to manage cytokine release syndrome and neurologic toxicities.
+- Certified health care facilities must ensure that health care providers who prescribe, dispense, or administer these CAR T therapies are trained to manage cytokine release syndrome and neurologic toxicities.

 Guidance for Definitions for Relapsed and Refractory Multiple Myeloma